 They also offer repairs for third-party equipment, so here's a link to their website.

 But all good things come to an end, and so does the visit to the fair.
-The footpaths empty, the sellers start to pack their things and the central public address system (which is barely audible) announces with a female voice that it is almost closing time.
-Right now I'm starting to buy records and I still manage to eat a lot of the price.
-You can't get many records towards the end, but what you can still score often goes for half the price!
+The paths empty, the sellers start to pack their things and the central public address system (which is barely audible) announces with a female voice that it is almost closing time.
+Right now I'm starting to buy records and I manage to haggle a lot of the price.
+You can't get many records towards closing time, but what you can still score often goes for half the price!

 When we walk back to the car it is striking how quiet it has already become.
 Many cars have disappeared and the last ones are on their way to their car or are just driving away.
 Once at home it is time to view/listen to the acquisitions.

 This special LP has a very interesting cover, the content is no less.
 The compilation of songs are covers but made with everyday sounds from Tokyo in the early 80s.
 The result is a unique composition of music that you have never heard this way before.
 In the end I only recognize one song, 'The Model' by Kraftwerk.
-The funny thing about this song is that the lyrics are in Japanese, I can't figure out whether the same thing is also sent.
+The funny thing about this song is that the lyrics are in Japanese, I can't figure out whether the lyrics are actually the same as the original.

 The same seller from the previous record then came forward with this one.
 'Electro Harmonic Work Band' I've never heard of it and said I'd like to buy it for half the price, partly because it's a gamble for me whether I'd like the music.
 The content concerns music from the early years of the Electro genre.
 I've listened to the album by now, but I'm not too happy about it, what isn't can still come, so keep it separate for a while.